 Choosing the right diaper for your child is far from easy.
 Even more so if you need a special kind of diaper to keep your baby dry and comfortable.
-As you know, I’m always looking to help other parents with similar experiences since I’ve already walked down the path.
 That’s why I’ve put together this brief guide to make your decision-making process easier.
 Here I’ll cover all the important aspects associated with wetness indicators, their importance and also give you a few examples.

 Which Diaper Has Wetness Indicator?

 Thankfully certain brands go all out to design diapers that will keep your little one dry at all times AND keep you informed, as a parent, about their wet or dry status.
 For this very reason, you’ll find quite a number of brands that include wetness technology in their diapers.
 While my list isn’t entirely exhaustive, I’ll go ahead and mention a few notable brands and include their line of diapers that feature wetness technology:

 - Pampers: Swaddlers, Pure Protection and Baby-Dry

 - Huggies: Little Movers, Little Snugglers, Little Snugglers Diapers Plus, and Overnites

 - Luvs: From newborn Diapers to size 6